daronphang/programming-resources/cloud-computing/AWS/services/networking/VPC.md

 - Data transfer within an AV is free
 - Data transfer across AV incurs charges

-## AWS PrivateLink (VPC Endpoint Service)

-For an EC2 to connect to an S3 Bucket, need to create an IG and give EC2 full internet access which is not desirable.

-AWS PrivateLink is a technology that provides the most secure and scalable way to expose a public AWS service to other VPCs e.g. S3 Bucket.
-Does not require VPC peering, internet gateway, NAT, route tables, etc. Allows 2 VPCs to connect that have **overlapping CIDR ranges**.

-- Third party VPC exposes an ENI (Elastic Network Interface)
-- Your VPC exposes a network load balancer
-- You establish a private link between both VPCs

 ## VPC Endpoints

 Endpoints allows customers to private connect their VPC to supported AWS services powered by PrivateLink using a private network instead of the public network (www).
 This gives you enhanced security and lower latency to access AWS services.